 10. Avoid Crying at Work

 Excuse yourself to the nearest bathroom as quickly as possible.
 Again…there are policewomen, fire fighters, army vets, social workers, and surgeons who will see more horror and sadness on the job than an office worker ever will.
 Nothing that happens at an office will be worth more tears over what these women face, so try to compose yourself and be grateful.
 If an issue is worth your tears, ask yourself what happened to get things to such a boiling point and correct it or resign.
 There have been plenty of women in power who have tried their hardest to break me down and make me cry at school, university, or work.
-These were immature, toxic people and my strength frightened them.
+These were immature, toxic women and my strength in simply holding back tears frightened their authority.
 The one time I can remember crying at work in a closed door meeting, was a job I quit shortly after.
-Wasn’t worth a single tear!
+It wasn’t worth a single tear and they missed me once I was long gone!

 11. Stop Villainizing Criticism

 I have witnessed and personally experienced the process of turning customers or colleagues who ‘complain’ into villains.
 Stop doing this.
 Document this criticism and learn from it!
 Everything I have ever complained about in the arts just so happened to become a national movement.
 Patrons of a museum who write on social media about a controversial piece of art are attacked by the institution or laughed at in the hallways of the office.
-Take a spin at the GAP if you need to learn how to solicit, digest, and learn from customer critic.
+Take a spin at the GAP if you need to learn how to solicit, digest, and learn from customer critique.
 You come across as a brat if you cannot handle criticism!
 I was a dance major in university, so I was raised with harsh critique from the time I was a third grader.
 It blows my mind how women who work as arts administrators or professors cannot handle criticism from patrons of their museum or students.
+They are your livelihood, so show some respect to the people who justify your career by learning from their feedback.